John Wycliffe and Jan Hus

 Saint Thomas Aquinas

-Saint Thomas Aquinas, Italian Dominican theologian and Roman Catholic saint, the foremost medieval Scholastic.
+Saint Thomas Aquinas, an Italian Dominican theologian, and Roman Catholic saint is the foremost medieval Scholastic.
 He was responsible for the classical systematization of Latin theology, and, as a poet, he wrote some of the most gravely beautiful Eucharistic hymns in the church’s liturgy.
-Saint Thomas Aquinas The thirteenth century was marked by the culmination of papal … Read more
+Saint Thomas Aquinas The thirteenth century was marked by the culmination … Read more

 St. Bernard and John of Salisbury